waterbycounty

 What's happening with rivers in Lonoke County right now?

-Lonoke County's primary USGS streamgage on the Bayou Meto is currently reading 199 cubic feet per second — 66% of the long-term mean of 303.49 cfs.
+Lonoke County's primary USGS streamgage on the Bayou Meto has a pipeline snapshot of 199 cubic feet per second — 66% of the long-term mean of 303.49 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lonoke County water compare to the Arkansas average?